 BrainBot Intro

 The BrainBot is equipped with several sensors and LEDs.
-We’ll be covering everything in later lessons, so this intro lesson is meant to familiarize you with several details about the BrainBot.
+We’ll be covering everything in later lessons.
+This intro lesson is meant to to get the system/software ready for the next lessons.

 Prerequisite